romulusae/romulus/index.md

 Romulus is a submission to the the [NIST lightweight competition](https://csrc.nist.gov/projects/lightweight-cryptography).
-You can find the specifications [here](https://romulusae.github.io/romulus/Romulus.pdf) and the GitHub page with some hardware and software implementations [here](https://github.com/romulusae/romulus)
+You can find the v1.2 specifications [here](https://romulusae.github.io/romulus/Romulus.pdf).

-See also his sibling submission [Remus](https://remusae.github.io/remus/)

 # Team